15 Best Foods for Sore Muscles and Joints

 Collagen is easy to find in supplemental form, which is going to provide the high dose required to experience beneficial results; however, a number of foods contain high levels of collagen.
 Consuming a variety of collagen-containing foods while also supplementing is a safe and potentially beneficial approach to easing sore muscles and joints.

 - Bone broth.
 You can make life easy with Bare Bones Organic Grass-Fed Bone Broth (We personally buy both Bares Bones and Fire and Kettle from Thrive Market where you will find high-quality organic foods at a discount and have them delivered to your doorstep.
-Sign up for Thrive Market with this link for a free gift up to $25 in value) or learn how to make bone broth from scratch in the comfort of your own kitchen!
+Sign up for Thrive Market with this link and receive 25% off your first order and a free gift when you join Thrive Market!
+(1 year and 1 month memberships available) or learn how to make bone broth from scratch in the comfort of your own kitchen!

 - Collagen supplements